Skip to content

 t.selected_rows

-You can also customize the Table’s appearance by changing the page size (number of rows per page) or adjusting its width.
+You can also customize the Table’s appearance by changing the page size (number of rows per page), width, or height.

 Code